About

 Educator

-Established during the Covid lockdown of 2020, Brian hosts the highly popular weekly online Scottish Gaelic song class "Seinn Air Loidhne" which is attended by song enthusiasts from across the globe.
-He also hosts other online classes such as Bruidhinn Air Loidhne - Online Gaelic Conversation Class, as well as 1-1 tuition in Gaelic, singing, guitar, bodhran, and song-writing.
+Brian teaches Scottish Gaelic at Queens University Belfast and on short courses at Sabhal Mòr Ostaig Gaelic college on Skye.
+He also hosts the popular weekly online Scottish Gaelic song class "Seinn Air Loidhne" which is attended by song enthusiasts from across the globe.
+He hosts other online classes such as Bruidhinn Air Loidhne - Online Gaelic Conversation Class and 1-1 tuition in Gaelic, singing, guitar, and songwriting.
+Brian provides training and support for the public, private, and third-level sectors including Gaelic Awareness Training, Gaelic Language courses, Team Building & Communications, Funding Advice, and more.

 Consultant